gitrenga/Resume/Resume.md

 Working as solution architect for modernizing legacy J2EE enterprise application to microservice based cloud native architecture using open source technologies for objectives of high availability,fault tolerance,scalability,performance,observability,openness,extensibility,data integrity,maintainability.

+As a seasoned Architect, I have consistently delivered high-quality solutions by effectively leading and managing cross-functional teams.I excel in complex development tasks, providing technical guidance, and ensuring seamless implementation of frameworks and functional components.
+My ability to foster collaboration and drive results has contributed to successful project outcomes.

+  - Proven track record in Architecture with a focus on team management and technical leadership.
+  - Successfully led cross teams of associate architects and senior developers in delivering complex projects.
+  - Demonstrated expertise in cross functional team collaboration for solution & deployment architecture/frameworks
+  - Proven ability to mentor and guide team members to achieve project goals.

 My work includes:

+- Technical Guidance for Architects & senior devs
+- Prepare Reference Architecture for teams/architects
+- KPI based reviewing of architecture,solutioning & framework
+- Technical road map preparation
 - Proof of Concept & Prototyping
 -   Architecture & Solutioning
 -   UML Design